-Three songs, no flash, low light, other photographers jostling for position, security guards like Rottwiellers, adoring screaming fans…. and a picky editor the next morning… a lot to deal with.
+Three songs, no flash, low light, other photographers jostling for position, security guards like Rottwiellers, adoring screaming fans…. and a picky editor the next morning.
+It’s a lot to deal with.

 Its in a class of documentary photography.
-What happens may only happen once and it is therefore both difficult and fun.
+What happens may only happen once, and it is therefore both difficult and fun.
 What follows is my take on how I feel about concert photography.
 I will cover preparation, being ready, passes, shooting modes, and manual mode.

-Gigs are also difficult because of low light and this will in turn dictate your equipment, along with the fact that it’s a gig, what you can take with you is heavily dictated.
+Gigs are also difficult because of low light and this will in turn dictate your equipment, along with the fact that what you can take with you is heavily dictated by the venue.

 If you don’t have experience of shooting artists on a bigger stage then there is little point in trying to get a pass to do so.

-Larger stages are different in that there is more scope but you need to work MUCH faster and be practically invisible to artist security and fan and you still need to keep composed enough to be creative.
-Its great fun and you should get as much of this experience as possible.
+Larger stages are different in that there is more scope, but you need to work MUCH faster and be practically invisible to artist security and fans, and you still need to keep composed enough to be creative.
+Its great fun, and you should get as much of this experience as possible.

-However, you need to be able to deliver so get local experience first and for years to come you should not refuse any opportunity to get more experience and a good one is local music publications (both print and online) This is because freelancers not connected to a publication are not considered a priority if at all.
+However, you need to be able to deliver, so get local experience first and for years to come you should not refuse any opportunity to get more experience.
+A good one is local music publications (both print and online).
+This is because freelancers not connected to a publication are not considered a priority if at all.

 Music Photography Equipment

-Rock Photography is always better if you are shooting on a pass.
-If you get one or if you’re meant to be there for the band then great.
-The equipment list is going to be one thing and the places you’ll be able to get to will b superb.
+Rock photography is always better if you are shooting on a pass.
+If you get one or if you’re meant to be there for the band, then great.
+The equipment list is going to be one thing and the places you’ll be able to get to will be superb.

-However, if you’re not meant to be taking gig photos there then you’re physical position may be poor and the and the equipment you can take in will be limited to a little compact or some such.
+However, if you’re not meant to be taking gig photos there, your physical position may be poor, and the and the equipment you can take in will be limited to a little compact or some such.

-Fortunately security don’t bother taking these off people because everyone has a camera on their phone anyway but don’t expect as good a set of shots.
-If that’s a problem then decide if you’re going to take a camera at all….
-After all, you will have paid to see this band, presumably you like them so do you really want to spend the gig struggling for shots…. why not just enjoy yourself?
+Fortunately, security doesn’t bother taking these off people, because everyone has a camera on their phone anyway.
+But don’t expect as good a set of shots.
+If that’s a problem then decide if you’re going to take a camera at all.
+After all, you will have paid to see this band.
+Presumably you like them, so do you really want to spend the gig struggling for shots?
+Why not just enjoy yourself?

-If you’re using one of a number of Digital SLR cameras then, and this is just an opinion, don’t bother opting for anything outside of the well trodden ranges of either Canon EOS Digital SLR which offer a huge range of available lenses for practically every type of photography or the excellent offering from Nikon
+If you’re using a DSLR camera then, and this is just an opinion, don’t bother opting for anything outside of the well trodden ranges of either Canon EOS Digital SLR which offers a huge range of available lenses for practically every type of photography or the excellent offerings from Nikon